|Feeding Tubes - Myths & Realities|

 7. It does not improve comfort.
 In a study of terminally ill patients with no appetite, few experienced hunger/thirst.
 In patients with ALS (Lou Gehrig’s Disease) who were tube-fed, aspiration pneumonia increased, and hunger & nausea worsened.

-Conclusion: It appears from the research available, feeding tubes provide little benefit for seniors, particularly those approaching the end-of-life.
+Conclusion: Research confirms feeding tubes provide little benefit for seniors, particularly those with dementia or approaching the end-of-life.
+National Guidelines in 2014 [Choosing Wisely] specifically recommend against feeding tubes in dementia patients.

 If you have any questions about feeding tubes, please ask the nursing staff or your doctor.